 2 teaspoons whole black peppercorns

-Heat all of the above in a large stock pot until it boils then turn it off and let it cool.
+Heat all of the above in a large stock pot until it boils then turn it off and let it cool completely.
 If your pot is big enough you can slide your turkey in.
 Otherwise find a container to hold the turkey and pour the brine over it.
 It should be covered.
 Store in the refrigerator overnight.
 When it’s time to cook the turkey, remove it from the pot, rinse it, pat it dry and proceed as indicated below.

 For the turkey